samiralam/rules-compendium/docs/phb/3-character-classes/monk.md

 ### Level 5: Stunning Strike

 Once per turn when you hit a creature with a Monk weapon or an [Unarmed Strike](/sources/dnd/free-rules/rules-glossary#UnarmedStrike), you can expend 1 Focus Point to attempt a stunning strike.
 The target must make a Constitution saving throw.
 On a failed save, the target has the [Stunned](/sources/dnd/free-rules/rules-glossary#StunnedCondition) condition until the start of your next turn.
-On a successful save, the target’s Speed is halved until the start of your next turn, and the next attack roll made against the target before then has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage).
+On a successful save, the target's Speed is halved until the start of your next turn, and the next attack roll made against the target before then has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage).

 ### Level 6: Empowered Strikes